 Try to stay in the shade as much as possible, and avoid being in direct sunlight for extended periods of time.
 If you do go out in the sun, make sure to drink plenty of water to stay hydrated.

 By following these tips, you can help protect your skin from the sun’s harmful rays and keep your skin looking its best.

 2. The history of the concept of beauty

-By following these tips, you can help to control your oily skin and make it look its best.
+By following these simple tips, you can enjoy the sun while keeping your skin healthy and beautiful.

 4. The impact of the media on our perception of beauty

 The media has a huge impact on our perception of beauty.
 We are constantly bombarded with images of perfect, flawless skin and bodies, and it can be difficult to remember that these are not realistic standards to strive for.
 It is important to be aware of the impact that the media has on our self-esteem and body image, and to take steps to protect ourselves from its negative influence.

 One way to do this is to limit our exposure to media images of unrealistic beauty standards.
 This can be difficult, as these images are everywhere, but it is important to be mindful of the messages we are taking in.
 Another way to protect ourselves is to focus on our own unique beauty, instead of comparing ourselves to the airbrushed perfection we see in the media.
 We all have our own individual strengths and qualities that make us beautiful, and it is important to remember this.

 The media can have a negative impact on our perception of beauty, but we can take steps to protect ourselves from its influence.
 By being mindful of the messages we are taking in, and focusing on our own unique beauty, we can resist the pressure to conform to unrealistic standards.

 5. The pressure to conform to society’s standards of beauty